 Quantum extended the client’s in-house AI team responsible for analytics, cloud technologies, and multisensor data operations.

+Quantum built a unique service that connects AI cloud technologies and multisensor data operations for the best analytical capabilities.
 Using sophisticated data science techniques, we’ve enhanced the existing solution with the following features:

-It is helpful to monitor each tree, compare its status with the normal vegetation life cycle, recognize and calculate fruits, or create other measurements easily.
+- Growth analysis to monitor each tree, compare its status with the normal vegetation life cycle, recognize and calculate fruits, or create other measurements easily.